🔍 공개 퀴즈 검색

 Why might a text mix genres?

-1. By accident
+1. By accident or mistake

 2. To serve multiple purposes and engage readers in varied ways ✓